crowdtainer/landing-page/content/_index.md

 ## Make a *positive* social impact.

 No one has yet been able to find a solution for today's **unfair coffee chain**: the ones putting hard work to make it happen are still the least rewarded - **middlemen captures almost all of its value**.
-What if we can bring like-minded people together to revert the situation?
+What if we can bring like-minded people together to change the situation?

 ## We believe a more *responsible* way to source coffee is possible.